cunicu/cunicu/docs/configuration.md

 ## Hook callbacks
 #
 # Hook callback can be used to invoke subprocesses
-# or web-hooks on certain events within cunicu.
+# or web-hooks on certain events within cunīcu.
 hooks:

 # An 'exec' hook spawn a subprocess for each event.